lutzhamel/popsom/joss/paper.md

   convergence separation clusters
             1          1        9
 ```
-As one would expect from a synthetic dataset without any noise the convergence value
+As one would expect from a synthetic dataset without any noise, the convergence value
 for this map is one: no topographic errors and full modeling of the underlying variance.
-Even though the summary reports 9 clusters have been found it is easily verified visually through
+Even though the summary reports nine clusters have been found it is easily verified visually through
-the use of the starburst function that those 9 clusters are actually subclusters of three major clusters
+the use of the starburst function that those nine clusters are actually subclusters of three major clusters
 as required by the design of the synthetic data.
 The performance summary is,
 ```
   package        mean time          speedup